damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 chat channel.
 Read the positive feedback carefully, often it contains a question or suggestion for improvement which should be followed up on.

-## Dedicated Service Engineers<a name="dse"></a>

-Certain subscribers have access to a Dedicated Service Engineer.
-This means that tickets that arrive in ZenDesk from people within the subscriber's organization are routed to a dedicated SE by way of a trigger in ZenDesk.
-To make sure that these subscribers are served well, even when their dedicated SE is not directly available, there is a 'view' in ZenDesk to display all "dedicated" tickets so that other Service Engineers can see them and jump in to avoid an SLA breach.

-If you are the Dedicated Service Engineer for an account and you will be away for a foreseeable reason (such as vacation), change the trigger in ZenDesk for the duration of your absence.
-Any tickets answered by others should mention "I will be helping you in this matter since your dedicated Service Engineer, [name], is unfortunately currently unavailable to respond to your ticket."
-When you return, you should review all tickets submitted by the subscriber during your absence, and make sure to follow-through or follow-up as required.

 ## Customer Training<a name="customer-training"></a>